emerson000/anytone-cli/README.md

 # Anytone CLI

-A proof-of-concept command-line interface (CLI) for working with Anytone codeplugs.
+A command-line interface (CLI) for working with Anytone codeplugs.
 This tool allows you to view and modify parameters in Anytone radio codeplug (.rdt) files without using the official CPS software.

 > [!WARNING]
 > This is a work-in-progress and not suitable for production use.
 Contributions are welcome.
 Use at your own risk.